 Campers are trained by the Seattle University Women’s Soccer coaches and team.
 Come experience what it’s like to be a part of the Redhawk Soccer Family!
 At the Nike Soccer Camps our goal is to stimulate a love for the game in athletes by showing them how to accelerate their own progress and success with a variety of camp options.
 Boys and girls can select a four-day camp session in June or July.
-Girls ages 10-15 have an option to attend a residential camp so that they can live, eat and breathe soccer!
-There also will be a spring and summer ID camp for 2018 for the elite soccer player looking to play at the collegiate level.
+Girls ages 10-15 have an option to attend a residential camp so that they can live, eat, and breathe soccer!
+There will also be a spring and summer ID camp in 2018 for the elite soccer player looking to play at the collegiate level.
 ID camps are day only.

 SEATTLE UNIVERSITY CANCELLATION POLICY

 Our standard cancellation policy applies to this camp 14 days BEFORE camp.
 Due to the nature and demand of this camp, no camp vouchers will be issued within 14 days of camp.
 If you have to cancel for any reason, please notify our office well in advance.
 Thank you!Show Less See More Camp Details